Restorative Care Dentistry

 - In such cases, our pediatric dentist is likely to recommend a stainless steel crown

 Types of Crowns Available

-Metals used in it, includes gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
+Metals used in it include gold alloy, other alloys (for example, palladium), or a base-metal alloy (for example, nickel or chromium).
 Compared with other types, less structure needs to be removed with metal ones, and it wear to opposing teeth is kept to a minimum.
 Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
-Also, it rarely chip or break.
+Also, it rarely chips or breaks.
 The metallic color is the main drawback.
 They are a good choice for out-of-sight molars.

 Temporary Vs Permanent

-Temporary crowns can be made in dentist’s clinic, whereas permanent one are made in a clinic laboratory.
-Temporary are made of acrylic or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a lab.
+Temporary crowns can be made in the dentist’s clinic, whereas the permanent one is made in a clinical laboratory.
+Temporary is made of acrylic or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a lab.
 Zirconia or milled crown which is digitally constructed either in an office that has the software and hardware to produce them or in a lab.
-Dental clinic that have the software and hardware have the ability to produce it in one visit with no need for a temporary.
-These are require no impression.
+A dental clinic that have the software and hardware have the ability to produce it in one visit with no need for a temporary.
+These require no impression.